cleavr/cleaverdocs/content/documentation/load-balancer.md

 ![Connect target sites](/images/balancer/load-balance-connect-sites.png)

 <base-point>
 You can create the sites on the associated servers before or after adding the main load balancing site.
-Also, you don't need to use any specific domain for the connected sites when setting them up, it can be a free Cleavr domain, your own domain, or just a random name.
-Though, there is benefit in being able to hit the associated site separately via it's own live domain.
+Also, if you don't use the same domain on the target servers, then you will need to setup an Alias for selected sites on the target servers.
+If your sites on the target servers were created using your own custom domain, add the alias in the site's 'Domain Alias' section.
+If using a free Cleavr test domain, update the site's 'NGINX Config' and add the domain to the `server_name` rows; such as `server_name cleavr-free-domain.cleavr.rocks yourdomain.com`.
 </base-point>

 ## Configure Balancer